To provide students with the knowledge, tools, and experiences to practice socially responsible leadership.

 In 1998, The Center for Student Leadership, Ethics, and Public Service (CSLEPS) was created by reorganizing existing leadership and service functions into one center that offers a comprehensive program in leadership development, ethics training, service-learning, and public service outreach in local and global communities.
-The department has played a significant role in the development of service-learning programs on campus and takes the lead on international service-learning partnerships.
+The department has played a significant role in the development of civic engagement programming and opportunities on campus, and takes the lead on international service partnerships.
 In 2018, the department completed a robust review, which resulted in the new office name — Leadership and Civic Engagement.

 8 Feed the Pack Food Pantry leaders